marcelo-ochoa/pgadmin4-docker-extension/README.md

 PGAdmin4 extension for Docker Desktop

+## Installation from Makertplace

+Since Docker Desktop [v4.11.0](https://docs.docker.com/desktop/release-notes/#docker-desktop-4110) PGAdmin4 Extension is available in Marketplace page, just click on **+ Add Extensions**, find PGAdmin4 Extension, click Install and that's all; PGAdmin4 icon its shown at left side menu (Extensions Beta).

 ## Manual Installation

-Until this extension is ready at Docker Extension Hub you can install just by executing:
+If you are using Docker Desktop [v4.10.1](https://docs.docker.com/desktop/release-notes/#docker-desktop-4101) or less  you can install just by executing:

 ```bash
 $ docker extension install mochoa/pgadmin4-docker-extension:6.10.0